BeanyTheCoder/react-signup-form/README.md

 ## Acknowledgments 🙏

-Thanks to [Fireship](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) for inspiration for the design of the signup form
+Thanks to [Fireship](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) for inspiration for the design of the signup form.

 ## Contact 📧

-For any questions or feedback, feel free to reach out to me at alexanderafoko@gmail.com
+For any questions or feedback, feel free to reach out to me at alexanderafoko@gmail.com.